tadashibashi/tbm2gbt/readme.md

 - For bug reports, please create a Github Issue.
 - Exporting with this tool overwrites the target file - please save backups of any direct edits you wish to keep at the export location before running the program.
 - This converter targets the [GB Studio music player](https://github.com/tadashibashi/gbstudio-mod-example), which is based on a fork of gbt-player, and will not play back accurately using a build from gbt-player's main branch.
 - Music in GB Studio 3 is noticeably faster, due to a change in timer speed by the developers.
 This causes a discrepancy where the music is slightly faster in-engine.
-You can adjust the music timer speed in GB Studio 3.2.1 by editing line 103 of assets/engine/include/music_manager.h, in function `music_setup_timer`, change the numbers `0x80u : 0xC0u` at the end of the line, to `0x78u : 0xBCu`
+You can adjust the music timer speed in GB Studio 3.2.1 by editing line 103 of assets/engine/include/music_manager.h, in function `music_setup_timer` that sets the register `TMA_REG`, change the numbers `0x80u : 0xC0u` at the end of the line, to `0x78u : 0xBCu`.
+This approximates the timer back down to about 60.2 ticks per second